xsb/dog/DOGFILE_SPEC.md

   run: echo "I am running Dog $DOG_VERSION"
 ```

+Dogfiles don't have global variables, use registers instead.

 ### Non standard directives*

-Tools using Dogfiles and having special requirements can define their own non stantard directives.
-The only requirement is that the directive's name starts with `x_`.
+Tools using Dogfiles and having special requirements can define their directives.
+The only requirement for a non standard directive is that its name starts with `x_`.

 These directives are optional and can be safely ignored by other tools.